Medical Support Services for CBP (including medical exams, fitness for duty, drug testing, and related services)

 Contract Details

-- Security: Contractor personnel must undergo background investigations (T4 or T5) and comply with all DHS/CBP security, privacy, and IT requirements.
+- Security: Contractor personnel must undergo background investigations (likely T4, potentially T2) and comply with DHS/CBP security, privacy, and IT requirements.
+Data within the contractor's IT platform will be considered Government-owned.